Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## The present, and the future

-In this post, I've attempted to comment on the road the variant wheel work has taken from the project's inception to the current pre-proto-PEP: [PEP ### - Wheel Variants](http://variant-proposal.wheelnext.dev/).
+In this post, I've attempted to comment on the road taken by the variant wheel work, from the project's inception to the current state of the pre-proto-PEP: [PEP ### - Wheel Variants](http://variant-proposal.wheelnext.dev/).
-Necessarily, this story is neither final nor covers all details, but I think it does some justice to the complexity of the problem space and the effort put into developing a good solution.
+Necessarily, this story is neither final nor covers all the details, but I think it does some justice to the complexity of the problem space and the effort put into developing a good solution.